 A situation guaranteed to produce maximum shrinkage, right?
 I soldiered on.

-The Prof was somewhere else most of the time, only showing up a couple times to critique the charcoal sketches.
+Being an upper division class, the Prof was somewhere else most of the time, only showing up at then end to critique the charcoal sketches.

 I was the very last person to realize it had happened.
 There was much giggling and whispering and grinning before I realized why.
 And then I looked down and noticed…